odmaralt/form-validation/README.md

 - Create a user
 - Delete a user
 - Update a user
-- Search blogs, posts, and users
+- Search for post by title
 - Log in and Log out
 - Sign up
 - Contact page